webmakaka/docs.gitops.ru/website/05-devops/01-containers/03-lxd/01-ubuntu/00-index.md

 ```
 $ lxc version
 If this is your first time running LXD on this machine, you should also run: lxd init
-To start your first container, try: lxc launch ubuntu:20.04
+To start your first container, try: lxc launch ubuntu:24.04
-Or for a virtual machine: lxc launch ubuntu:20.04 --vm
+Or for a virtual machine: lxc launch ubuntu:24.04 --vm

-Client version: 4.0.9
+Client version: 5.21.3 LTS
-Server version: 4.0.9
+Server version: 5.21.3 LTS
 ```

 <br/>